 Throughout the residential Summer Institute, students will be active participants in the life of the Community of Living Traditions (CLT), the multifaith community of Muslims, Christians and Jews that helps run the Stony Point Conference Center and engages in social activism.
 Our community life also includes serendipitous opportunities of lively discussion forums, encounters with visiting speakers, and recreational adventures such as swimming, boating, hiking and trips into New York City.

-Within the larger CLT context, Summer Institute students will create their own more intimate community as they live together in a large residence with separate bedrooms avaliable for women and men.
+Within the larger CLT context, Summer Institute students will create their own more intimate community as they live together in a large residence with 6 bedrooms (with 2-4 beds in each room) that can be arranged to meet the needs of program participants.
 You and your peers will have ample time to share insights and perspectives as well as care of your common space.

 The Summer Institute is multi-dimensional.
 The students will: